cfhirsch/adventofcode2023/README.md

 ### Part Two:
 UPDATE: Duh, I needed to be using a queue and, as with the solution to many of Advent puzzles, a breadth first search.
 We've visited a node if location and direction are the same.
 Once I made those changes I got the solution to part two as well.
 Although it runs a tiny bit slower than I would like.

+## Dec 17

+### Part One:
+This one is kicking my ass.
+It's not a simple shortest path problem because of the path dependence.
+That is, the shortest path from any given block to the target is not just a function of the edge weights along any path from block to target, it also depends on how many steps we have been travelling in the current direction, which is a property of the path that we have been following up to this point.
+If we had path independence, then for any given block that we are looking at, we only need to focus finding the shortest path to the target from the current block.
+Now it's find the shortest path from the current block to the target, GIVEN THAT
+WE CAN ONLY TRAVEL 3 - x steps in the current direction of travel, where x is the number of steps in the current direction that we have already taken up to this block.
+Right now the constraint that we can't immediately reverse direction doesn't seem important; we wouldn't want to do that to find a shortest path anyway.

+So, let SP(p, dir, x) = the shortest path from p to the target block, given that we are travelling in direction dir, and that we have already travelled x steps in direction dir.